MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

     c.
 For each field, repeat steps a and b.

-For more information, see [Supporting repeating content](https://learn.microsoft.com/office/client-developer/word/content-controls-in-word#supporting-repeating-content)
+For more information, see [Supporting repeating content](https://learn.microsoft.com/office/client-developer/word/content-controls-in-word#supporting-repeating-content).

 ### Using nested repeaters to display data from nested dataitems in the report dataset

 Word supports placing tables within table cells or having multi-level lists.
 And you can also add a repeater within a repeater.
-This means that you can have as many levels as needed in your layout (if they can fit on the page).
+This means that you can have as many levels as needed in your layout, as long as they fit on the page.

 ### Sub totals / running totals

-Word doesn't have a programming model such as RDL and hence it isn't possible to do sub totals / running totals in the Word layout itself.
+Word doesn't have a programming model such as RDL and hence it isn't possible to do sub totals/running totals in the Word layout itself.

 Instead, you can do the work in the dataset by defining a dataitem that calculates subtotals per partition and then a nested dataitem with the partitioned data.
 In the layout, you then add a table that repeat over the top level dataitem and use a nested repeater on the partitioned dataitem.

 ### Conditional formatting

 Word doesn't have a programming model such as RDL and hence it isn't possible to do conditional formatting directly in the Word layout itself.

 But there are ways to work around this limitation by calculating the conditions in AL and add them to the dataset.
-In the Word layout, you then utilize the fact that Word don't render XML elements without a value.

-Below, you can learn more about different ways to do conditional formatting.
+In the Word layout, you then utilize the fact that Word don't render XML elements without a value. in the following, you can learn more about different ways to do conditional formatting.

-**How to hide/show values based on a condition**
+#### How to hide/show values based on a condition

 If you want to hide/show a single *value* based on a condition, then make sure that the column in the dataset is set to empty or to a value based on the condition.

 In the Word layout, you now just use the column as-is.

-**How to control text properties based on a condition**
+#### How to control text properties based on a condition

 If you want to show a text and want to control text properties such as color, font, style, or size based on a condition, then add the column twice in the dataset, and set values to empty or to the value based on the condition.
 Make sure that one of them is empty.

 In the Word layout, you now place both columns next to each other, and then set the text properties on each to what you need.

-**How to mimic the BlankZero or BlankNumbers properties**
+#### How to mimic the BlankZero or BlankNumbers properties

 If you want to mimic the BlankZero or BlankNumbers properties that exist on table and page fields, then set values to empty or to the value based on the condition (zero or the value you would have used for BlankNumbers) in the dataset.

 In the Word layout, you now just use the column as-is.

-**How to hide a part of the document based on a condition**
+#### How to hide a part of the document based on a condition

-If you want to hide a part of the document (such as a table or a list) based on a condition, then create a dummy dataitem (with an Integer datasource) with a column set to empty or to a value based on the condition.
-The place the dummy dataitem on top of the dataitem that your table/list repeats over.
+If you want to hide a part of the document, such as a table or a list, based on a condition, then create a dummy dataitem with an Integer datasource, which contains a column set to empty or to a value based on the condition.
+Then place the dummy dataitem on top of the dataitem that your table/list repeats over.

 In the Word layout, you now use nested repeaters, where the outer repeater is on the dummy dataitem.

 ### Using the same table style for all tables in the layout